Czech Taxes 2026 (For Freelancers): What You Need to Know (and Why It Matters for Your Residence Permit)

 The most Important Questions about Czech Taxes

-• will you need to prove your monthly income to get or extend your residence permit – if you are applying for a business residence permit, partnership visa or their extensions, or if you in general use your freelance income for your residence permit application, you must be extra careful – if you do your taxes incorrectly, that can very realistically endanger your stay in the Czech Republic (read further below),
+- will you need to prove your monthly income to get or extend your residence permit – if you are applying for a business residence permit, partnership visa or their extensions, or if you in general use your freelance income for your residence permit application, you must be extra careful – if you do your taxes incorrectly, that can very realistically endanger your stay in the Czech Republic (read section 5 below),

 2. Set your Timeline/Deadlines